Queenie Scott-Hopper: Reception

 By 1920, her books warranted brief lines of praise in northern newspapers.
 A short review of Rock Bottom in 1920 cited characters who “are delightfully portrayed,” and noted that “the author's sense of humor is evident all through the book, while the touches of pathos make it all the more true to life.”
 Angel Unawares (1921) was reviewed in The Scotsman, which noted that the lessons taught by would be useful for “[h]ealthy-minded girls,” while the Dundee Courier thought “the account of the many schemes [the protagonist] adopts to do a good turn and smooth out difficulties makes really exciting reading.”

 Perhaps her most lasting work is the poem “Very Nearly,” about a child’s possible encounters with fairies, mermaids, and goblins.
 It appeared in The Year’s at the Spring (1920), an anthology edited by Lettice D’Oyly Walters and illustrated by Irish artist Harry Clarke.
 Clarke selected “Very Nearly” for a full-page black and white illustration.
-“Very Nearly” was widely republished in subsequent poetry collections and words to the poem were set to music on at least three occasions between 1926 and 1932, including a song by Henry Geehl.
+“Very Nearly” was widely republished in subsequent poetry collections and words to the poem were set to music on at least three occasions between 1926 and 1932, including songs by Henry Geehl and Gerrard Williams.

 Platt points out that Scott-Hopper’s output was in keeping with much of the didactic and pious literature written by women for secular and religious magazines of the era: “Scott-Hopper’s vaguely mystical verse containing angels and visions was probably acceptable to editors across the church-party divide because it reflected popular taste.
 It was also thought suitable for children.”